 Wines With Pepperoni and Cheese Pizzas

-Take your "typical" pizza—we'll go with tomato sauce, lots of mozzarella cheese topped with plenty of pepperonis, and a traditional thin crust.
+Take your "typical" pizza—tomato sauce, lots of mozzarella cheese topped with plenty of pepperonis, and a traditional thin crust.
 Wines that would work well with this order would need lower acid levels since the tomato sauce will contribute plenty of acid on its own, and should carry fruit very forward to conquer the sugar/acid combination of the tomato.
 Key wines to consider here would be a medium-bodied Syrah or Shiraz, an Italian Chianti, a medium-bodied Cabernet Sauvignon, or a California Zinfandel.

 Wines With Meat Lover's Pizza